 “I’ll be waiting,” Isaiah returned.

 When it was quiet again, he turned back to the hole in the ground.
-If they returned with hundreds of men, he didn’t think he could fight them all; not at this size.
+If they returned with hundreds of men, he didn’t think he could fight them all at this size.
 He believed if he was 30 feet tall, however, he could end the war.
-Intoxicated by the power, Isaiah the giant did an improbable thing.
+Intoxicated by the power, Isaiah did an improbable thing.
 He leaped back into the hole.

 A minute went by, and Isaiah was not tossed back out.
-After ten minutes, when it was clear that he was stuck and not coming out, a Native American boy no older than eight approached.
-He wheeled a cart half full of fruits and vegetables.
+After ten minutes, when it was clear that he was stuck and not coming out, a Native American boy no older than eight approached, wheeling a cart half full of fruits and vegetables.
 The boy began tossing apples, squash, and corn into the hole and waited for it to be returned, doubled in size, so he would have more food to take back to his family and tribe.

 The last apple, now the size of a pumpkin, got tossed back with a bite out of it nearly as big as the apple itself.
 The frightened boy left the apple to rot on the ground and hurried back to his tribe.
 He left the giant, who was now too big to escape the underground world.

 The following morning, the men of the tribe returned.
 They brought several mules that pulled various items they needed to cover the hole, including lumber.
 Carefully and expertly, they bridged the gap.
 Once the lumber was set, they blanketed the logs with clay, dirt, and grass, which blended in with the countryside.
 The hole’s location became secret again.

 It took some time before the hole was forgotten.
 When the surrounding area was settled over the next century, a school with a playground was erected on top of the pit.
 The playground had swings, slides, and climbing apparatuses.
 It also had “talk tubes” — big pipes that let kids talk across long distances by speaking into either end of the cylinders.